 More information about room types and accommodation costs can be found on the Accommodation Services webpages.

-Should you decide to select a 44 or 37 week contract you will still be able to access year round accommodation on campus, however you will be required to apply for vacation accommodation at the end of your contract and will most likely be required to move rooms.
+For the 2021/22 academic year, 37 and 44 week contracts are also available.
+You will still be able to access year round accommodation on campus, however you will be required to apply for vacation accommodation at the end of your contract and will most likely be required to move rooms.

 If you have any further questions about applying for on campus accommodation please email firstname.lastname@example.org for support.